 If students can’t hear the instructor clearly, class is over before it starts.
-How can sound technology help?
+How can classroom audio technology help?

 You’d be shocked to learn how much kids miss in class.
 And frankly, so would they.